 When the first Europeans arrived on Orcas Island, in Deer Harbor they found a Lummi Indian encampment along the slough which connects shallow inner basin with the main harbor.
 Their split cedar long houses measured 100’ by 20’.
 Each housed three generations of a tribal clan.

 These peace loving Lummi spent their time fishing, hunting and gathering plants, which they preserved by roasting or drying for winter use.
 Rows of dugout cedar canoes were drawn up on the shore in front of the long houses.
-The usually life was periodically disrupted by raids form rival northern tribes in search of slaves, wives and food.
+The usually life was periodically disrupted by raids from rival northern tribes in search of slaves, wives and food.
 They made their way down from Canada through the San Juan Islands in seagoing cedar canoes 50’ in length with 8000 pound carrying capacity.

 Pole Pass on the south east end of Orcas Island, gained it’s name from practice of the local tribe of stringing up a net made of kelp and cedar bark on poles across the pass.
 The net snared low flying ducks to add to their food supply.
 Steep Point, now renamed Spring Point, is the southwest opening to Deer Harbor.
 Faun Island, located in Deer Harbor was for years the home of two brothers involved in commercial fishing, and the island itself was known as Fisherman Island for years.